- Healthy Living

 Flu Vaccine

 With fall and winter approaching, the last thing you need is to catch the flu.
 That’s why it’s important to get vaccinated—it’s your best defense against the flu.
-But, how do you know when to get a flu shot and where can you get one?
+But, how do you know when to get a flu shot and where you can get one?
 Listed below are answers to some of your frequently asked questions about the flu vaccine.

 Why do I need to get the flu vaccine?

 Getting your flu vaccine will decrease your chances of getting sick from the flu.
 If you do get the flu, it can help reduce the severity of your illness and the risk of hospitalization.
-It also helps to protect the people around you especially those who are at increased risk of severe illness, such as infants, children, elderly and those with chronic health conditions.
+It also helps to protect the people around you especially those who are at increased risk of severe illness, such as infants, children, pregnant people, elderly and those with chronic health conditions.

 Where can I get the flu vaccine?

-You can get the flu vaccine at your provider’s office.
+You can get the flu vaccine at your provider’s office at no cost.
 If you cannot get the flu vaccine at your provider’s office, you can get it at most retail pharmacies.
 You may need to pay for the vaccine out-of-pocket at retail pharmacies and then submit a reimbursement form to Hill Physicians.
 If you have difficulties getting to your provider’s office or a retail pharmacy, you can ask your health plan if they provide transportation services.
 If not, you can dial 211 to locate additional assistance.

 Who should get the flu vaccine?